FarmasiaVR/farmasia-vr/Docs/tips_tricks_links_group6.md

 [Royalty free skyboxes](https://polyhaven.com/hdris)

-Beacause doodle is nowadays straight from Anneli, we used [Tallycal](https://tallycal.com/) for scheduling team meetings and customer meetings.\
+Because doodle is nowadays straight from Anneli, we used [Tallycal](https://tallycal.com/) for scheduling team meetings and customer meetings.\
 For team communication we used [Discord](https://discord.com/).

 ## Tutorials: